Shocking AI Stories

 The Deception: Forged Videos That Fooled Millions

-Consequences: Eroded Democracy and Legal Reckoning
+Consequences: Eroded Democracy but Legal Reckoning

-Safeguards: Watermarking and Verification Tools
+Safeguards: Watermarking but Verification Tools

 Incident 4: Meta’s Shadowy Privacy Breach